Diplomatic efforts seek to save Ukraine fighters in Mariupol - Zelenskiy

 The defenders have vowed not to surrender.
-Ukrainian officials fears Russian forces want to wipe them out by Monday in time for Moscow's commemorations of the former Soviet Union's victory over Nazi Germany in World War Two.
+Ukrainian officials fears Russian forces want to wipe them out by Monday, in time for Moscow's commemorations of the Soviet Union's victory over Nazi Germany in World War Two.

 Ukraine said 50 civilians were evacuated on Friday, accusing Russia of violating a truce intended to allow dozens more still trapped underground to depart after weeks under siege.

-Mariupol has endured the most destructive bombardment of the 10-week-old war, and the sprawling Soviet-era Azovstal plant is the last part of the city - a strategic southern port on the Azov Sea - still in the hands of Ukrainian fighters.
+Mariupol has endured the most destructive bombardment of the 10-week-old war.
+The sprawling Soviet-era Azovstal plant is the last part of the city - a strategic southern port on the Azov Sea - still in the hands of Ukrainian fighters.

 Zelenskiy said in a late-night video address that Ukraine was working on a diplomatic effort to save defenders barricaded inside the steelworks.
-It was unclear how many Ukrainian fighters remained in the steelworks.
+It was unclear how many Ukrainian fighters remained there.

 "Influential intermediaries are involved, influential states," he said, but provided no further details.